Tankōbon

-Major publishing imprints for tankōbon of manga include Jump Comics (for serials in Shueisha's Weekly Shōnen Jump and other Jump magazines), Kodansha's Shōnen Magazine Comics, Shogakukan's Shōnen Sunday Comics, and Akita Shoten’s Shōnen Champion Comics.
+Major publishing imprints for of manga include Jump Comics (for serials in Shueisha's Weekly Shōnen Jump and other Jump magazines), Kodansha's Shōnen Magazine Comics, Shogakukan's Shōnen Sunday Comics, and Akita Shoten's Shōnen Champion Comics.

 Manga

-This Japanese tankōbon edition of Love Hina volume 11 is smaller than this English tankōbon edition of Genshiken volume 8.
+This Japanese edition of Love Hina volume 11 is smaller than this English edition of Genshiken volume 8.

 Increasingly after 1959, manga came to be published in thick, phone-book-sized weekly or monthly anthology manga magazines, such as Weekly Shōnen Magazine or Weekly Shōnen Jump.
 These anthologies often have hundreds of pages and dozens of individual series by multiple authors.
 They are printed on cheap newsprint and are considered disposable.
-Since the 1930s, though, comic strips had been compiled into tankōbon collecting multiple installments from a single series and reprinting them in a roughly paperback-sized volume on higher quality paper than in the original magazine printing.
+Since the 1930s, though, comic strips had been compiled into collecting multiple installments from a single series and reprinting them in a roughly paperback-sized volume on higher quality paper than in the original magazine printing.
 Strips in manga magazines and tankobon are typically printed in black and white, but sometimes certain sections may be printed in colour or using colored inks or paper.

-In English, while a tankōbon translation is usually marketed as a "graphic novel" or "trade paperback", the transliterated terms tankoubon and tankōbon are sometimes used amongst online communities.
-Japanese speakers frequently refer to manga tankōbon by the English loanword "comics" (コミックス, komikkusu), although it is more widespread for being used in place of the word "manga", as they are the same thing.
+In English, while a translation is usually marketed as a "graphic novel" or "trade paperback", the transliterated terms and are sometimes used amongst online communities.
+Japanese speakers frequently refer to manga by the English loanword "comics" (コミックス, komikkusu), although it is more widespread for being used in place of the word "manga", as they are the same thing.
 The term also refers to the format itself—a comic collection in a trade paperback sized (roughly 13 × 18 cm) book (as opposed to the larger 18 × 25 cm format used by traditional American graphic novels).

 Although Japanese manga tankobon may be in various sizes, the most common are Japanese B6 (12.8 × 18.2 cm) and ISO A5 (14.8 × 21.0 cm).
-The tankōbon format has made inroads in the American comics market, with several major publishers opting to release some of their titles in this smaller format, which is sometimes also called "digest format" or "digest size".
+The format has made inroads in the American comics market, with several major publishers opting to release some of their titles in this smaller format, which is sometimes also called "digest format" or "digest size".
 In the United States, many manga are released in the so-called "Tokyopop trim" or "Tokyopop size" (approximately 5 × 7.5 in).

 Special formats

-Aizōban

 An (愛蔵版, aizōban) is a collector's edition volume.
-These volumes are generally more expensive and lavished with special features such as a special cover created specifically for the edition, a special paper used for the cover, higher quality paper, a special slipcase, etc. Aizōban are generally printed in a limited run, thereby increasing the value and collectability of those few copies made.
-The aizōban format has begun to make inroads into the US market, with titles such as Fruits Basket and Mobile Suit Gundam: The Origin being reissued in a similar format.
+These volumes are generally more expensive and lavished with special features such as a special cover created specifically for the edition, a special paper used for the cover, higher quality paper, a special slipcase, etc. are generally printed in a limited run, thereby increasing the value and collectability of those few copies made.
+The format has begun to make inroads into the US market, with titles such as Fruits Basket and Mobile Suit Gundam: The Origin being reissued in a similar format.